The two RV Gypsies: Full-Time RVers

 the dinner cruise boat

-The two RV Gypsies were hungry and looking forward to the Italian dinner buffet.
-Unfortunately, they did NOT think the food was very good, except for the desert, which was ok.
+Below: The two RV Gypsies were hungry and looking forward to the Italian dinner buffet.
+Unfortunately, they did NOT think the food was very good, except for the desert, which was ok, even though Karen Duquette is not a big desert person.

 Lee Duquette ready for the buffet dinner